 The Annual Report on Corporate Social Responsibility Activities is annexed herewith as

 Related Party Transactions

-The details of the material Related Party Transactions in financial year 2019-20 as perthe Policy on dealing with Related Parties adopted by the Company are disclosed in AnnexureB.
-The transactions disclosed in the Annexure relate to material Related PartyTransactions with Novartis Pharma AG for purchase transfer or receipt of products goodsactive pharmaceutical ingredients materials services other obligations as approved bymembers under erstwhile Clause 49(VII)(E) of the listing agreement at the 67thAnnual General Meeting of the Company held on July 23 2015.
+Details of the material Related Party Transactions in financial year 2019-20 as perthe Policy on dealing with Related Parties adopted by the Company are disclosed in AnnexureB.
+The transactions disclosed in the Annexure relates to material Related PartyTransactions with Novartis Pharma AG for purchase transfer or receipt of products goodsactive pharmaceutical ingredients materials services other obligations as approved bymembers under erstwhile Clause 49(VII)(E) of the listing agreement at the 67thAnnual General Meeting of the Company held on July 23 2015.

 The Company has devised and implemented a mechanism for risk management and hasdeveloped a Risk Management Policy.
 The Policy provides for constitution of a RiskManagement Committee.
 The Committee has created a Risk Register and works towards reviewand identification of internal and external risks and implementation of risk mitigationsteps.
 The Company provides updates on risk management to the Audit Committee of the Boardof Directors of the Company on a regular basis.

 The Company has not accepted deposits from the public falling within the ambit ofSection 73 of the Companies Act 2013 and the rules framed thereunder.